paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 #### Graph Sizes

 Graph Sizes will let you set the size of a graph.
-Width and Height can be between 200 and 1920px.

 When you change the Height - it will be visible in a preview window (Show Graph) and in the report.